 WHERE IS DIAMOND MINED?

 Even if you only ever buy or own one Diamond ring, chances are it will be an engagement ring.
 We've already touched on how Diamond came to be so closely associated with engagement rings, but the simple fact is that Diamond is the toughest mineral known to man.
 An engagement ring will be worn, by most people, every single day for the rest of their lives.
 Diamond is a 10 on the Mohs hardness scale, and Sapphire and Ruby - the next hardest stones - are a 9.
-What Mohs scale doesn't tell us though is that Diamond is actually four times harder than Ruby and Sapphire.
+What the Mohs scale doesn't tell us, though, is that Diamond is actually four times harder than Ruby and Sapphire.
 As a stone that's going to take all the knocks, scrapes and scratches that come with living our lives, Diamond is very much up to the job.
-(But if you have your heart set on a colored gemstone engagement ring, don't let this stop you.)
+But, if you have your heart set on a coloured gemstone engagement ring, don't let this stop you.

 The days of Diamonds being exclusively reserved for the royal, rich and famous are long gone.
-Diamond mining is a lot more open than it used to be and more Diamonds flow into the market now, in many different grades and from many different locations.
-This has bought the price down to much more reasonable levels for the gem.
-If you want a more affordable Diamond ring to add to your collection we have a wonderful range of designs, including some with colored Diamonds in them.
-The great thing about setting Diamonds in sterling silver is that, much like white gold, it emphasizes and compliments the sparkle and brilliance of white Diamond, and allows the hue of colored Diamonds to really pop.
-And talking of colored Diamonds...
+Diamond mining is a lot more open than it used to be, and more Diamonds flow into the market in many different grades and from many different locations, which has brought the price down to much more reasonable levels for the gem.
+If you want a more affordable Diamond ring to add to your collection we have a wonderful range of designs, including some with coloured Diamonds in them.
+The great thing about setting Diamonds in Sterling Silver is that, much like White Gold, it emphasises and complements the sparkle and brilliance of White Diamond, and allows the hue of coloured Diamonds to really pop.
+And talking of coloured Diamonds...

-Colored Diamonds How To Choose A Colored Diamond
+Coloured Diamonds How To Choose A Coloured Diamond

 HOW TO CLEAN DIAMOND